-Best Disney Plus UK originals: 9 shows and films to watch
+Best Disney Plus originals: 10 shows and films to watch

-These are the movies and shows to watch on Disney Plus UK.
+These are the original movies and shows to watch on Disney Plus.

-However, before you rewatch The Little Mermaid or Splash!, how about checking out some of the brand new, original TV shows and movies that will be available from launch?
+Before you rewatch The Little Mermaid or Splash!, how about checking out some of the brand new, original TV shows and movies that are available.

 Return to a galaxy far, far away, travel the world with a quirky Marvel star or even warm up your vocal cords to singalong with some emotional encore performances.

-- These are the best Disney Plus UK movies to watch
+- These are the best Disney Plus movies to watch

-- The best Disney Plus UK TV Shows are in this here lis
+- The best Disney Plus TV Shows are in this here lis

 Best Disney Plus originals